Logan (film): Plot

 In 2029, no mutants have been born in 25 years, and an aging Logan suffers as his healing ability is failing, slowly poisoned by his adamantium skeletal grafts.
 Working as a limousine driver in El Paso, Texas, he and the mutant tracker Caliban take care of the elderly Charles Xavier, in an abandoned smelting plant in northern Mexico.
-Xavier suffers from dementia that causes him to have destructive telepathic seizures, one of which killed several of the X-Men years prior.
+Xavier has dementia that causes him to have destructive telepathic seizures, one of which killed several of the X-Men years prior.

-Logan reluctantly agrees to escort Gabriela López, a former nurse for biotechnology corporation Alkali-Transigen, and a young girl named Laura to Eden, a supposed refuge near the American-Canadian border.
-After finding Gabriela dead, Logan is confronted by Donald Pierce, Transigen's cyborg chief of security, who was the one who killed her, and was looking for Laura, who has stowed away in Logan's limo and has powers similar to his.
+Logan reluctantly agrees to escort Gabriela López, a former nurse for biotechnology corporation Alkali-Transigen, and a young girl named Laura to Eden, a supposed refuge near the American-Canadian border, but finds Gabriela dead.
+Upon returning to the plant, Logan is confronted by Donald Pierce, Transigen's cyborg chief of security, who had killed Gabriela and was looking for Laura, who had stowed away in the back of Logan's limo and has powers similar to his.
 She, Logan, and Xavier escape from Pierce and his Reavers, but Caliban is captured.
 Pierce tortures Caliban into tracking Laura.
 Xavier and Logan watch a video on Gabriela's phone, revealing that Transigen created Laura and other children from mutant DNA to become weapons.
 The children proved challenging to control and were to be executed, but Gabriela and other nurses helped some escape.
 Xavier reveals to Logan that Laura was created from Logan's DNA and calls her Logan's daughter.